open-sdg/open-sdg/docs/translation.md

 ## Translating data disaggregations and columns

 To translate the disaggregations and columns in your data (such as "Age", "Sex", "Female", etc.) you will need to make sure that the disaggregation values in your CSV files correspond to translation keys.
 For example, instead of a column called `Sex` you could call it `data.Sex`.
-Assuming that `data.Sex` refers to an actual key in your SDG Translations data, this will translate the disaggregation according to that data.
+Assuming that `data.Sex` refers to an actual translations key in your translations, this will translate the disaggregation according to that entry.

 Similarly, instead of a values like `Female`, you could use `data.Female` to correspond to a translation by that key.